mmasana/Class-Orderings/README.md

 It is the code for the survey paper:
 _**Class-incremental learning: survey and performance evaluation**_
 [[paper](https://arxiv.org/abs/2010.15277)] [[code](https://github.com/mmasana/FACIL)].
-It provide a (hopefully!) helpful framework to develop new methods for incremental learning and analyse existing ones.
+It provides a (hopefully!) helpful framework to develop new methods for incremental learning and analyse existing ones.

 ### Installation and usage